-Childhood vaccine uptake statistics are published in our COVID wider impacts dashboard and childhood immunisation statistics guarterly report.
+Childhood vaccine uptake statistics are published in our childhood immunisation statistics quarterly report.

 Invasive pneumococcal disease

 Pneumococcal infections are defined as invasive or non-invasive according to which area of the body is affected.
 Invasive pneumococcal disease (IPD) is caused by infection of normally sterile sites, for example, blood and cerebrospinal fluid (CSF).